 Water grab samples

 Whole water grab samples were collected from each site (in triplicate) by FL-DEP personnel and shipped to the University of Florida on ice.
 Upon receiving the samples, the bacteriocide, sodium azide (1 g/L) was added to each container and stored at 4° C until processed.
-Water was collected from 4 different sites in triplicate and also a field control was provided.
+Water was collected from 4 different sites in triplicate and a field control was provided.

 Debris and algae were removed from each container by vacuum filtration using a glass 1.6 µm fiber filter (Whatman, GF/C).
-One liter of each filtered sample was subjected to solid phase extraction by Waters OASIS HLB which utilizes a sorbent chemistry designed to capture both polar and non-polar organic contaminants.
-Each column was preconditioned with 10 ml of acetone/hexane (1:1), methanol and then water.
+One liter of each filtered sample was subjected to solid phase extraction by Waters OASIS HLB, which utilizes a sorbent chemistry designed to capture both polar and non-polar organic contaminants.
+Each column was preconditioned with 10 ml of acetone/hexane (1:1), methanol, and then water.
 Extracts were eluted from solid phase extraction columns using methanol and then acetone/hexane (10 ml each), dried under nitrogen, and reconstituted to 1 ml in dimethyl sulfoxide to be compatible with the bioanalytical assays.

 POCIS and SPMD

-Extracts from field collected POCIS and SPMD devices were prepared by FL-DEP personnel and shipped to the University of Florida.
+Extracts from field-collected POCIS and SPMD devices were prepared by FL-DEP personnel and shipped to the University of Florida.
 Extracts were dissolved in either methanol or hexane (per communication).
-These samples were also dried under nitrogen and reconstituted in 1 ml dimethyl sulfoxide for assay compatibility and stored at -20 °C until used for analyses.
+These samples were also dried under nitrogen and reconstituted in 1 ml dimethyl sulfoxide for assay compatibility and stored at -20 °C until used for the analyses.

 Methods for Binding assay

 Receptor Binding by Fluorescence Polarization: Fluorescence polarization (FP) based receptor binding assays utilize a purified receptor and a fluorescently tagged ligand to determine the binding affinity of a water sample through competitive inhibition of binding of the fluorescently labeled ligand.
-If a water sample contains enough molecules with an affinity for the receptor of interest, the fluorescently labeled ligand is displaced which results in a change in the polarized fluorescence of the ligand.
+If a water sample contains enough molecules with an affinity for the receptor of interest, the fluorescently labeled ligand is displaced, which results in a change in the polarized fluorescence of the ligand.
 This change in fluorescence can be measured and used to determine the level of binding affinity for a specific receptor.
 Water samples are also run in tandem with a dilution series of a known ligand for the receptor for comparison and calculation of an equivalency of the water samples to a known ligand.